Squatting in Nepal: Legal

-In March 2021, the chairperson of the Commission on Landless Squatters stated that all landless squatters would receive ownership certificates within the following eighteen months.
+The chairperson of the Commission on Landless Squatters stated in 2021 that all landless squatters would receive ownership certificates within the following eighteen months.
 It estimated that across the country there were 2.1 million people living without land rights.
+The following year, an editorial in the national newspaper República argued that the issue of housing squatters had become politicised and over 30 years, different commissions had not solved the problem.